 That equation will change in the next couple of decades, at least for trips that currently involve a flight under around three hours.
 As well as fewer traffic delays as mentioned above, autonomous vehicles bring several other benefits for long-distance driving trips.

 As cars will no longer need a driver’s seat, they can be redesigned for more comfort and flexibility.

 They could have lie-flat beds similar to business class airline seats, for example, or rotate to allow the passengers to chat or play games.

-Even for those who don’t own their own self-driving car, on-demand shuttles will provide door to door service, either for a group traveling together, or a number of solo travelers and couples heading to the same place.
+Even for those who don’t own their own self-driving car, on-demand shuttles will provide door to door service.
+This could be either for a group traveling together, or a number of solo travelers and couples heading to the same general area.

 Prices of self-driving vehicles are expected to drop steadily after introduction, and with them, the per-trip cost.
 Once it’s possible to get picked up on your doorstep in the evening, sleep well overnight, and wake up halfway across the country the next morning, all for less than a plane ticket, the dynamics of vacation travel start to change significantly.